 The slimmer you are the more your ribs will protrude from your chest while you lay down on your surfboard.
 This can lead to sore ribs, particularly when you’re not wearing a wetsuit, either start chowing down more food for a new blubbery layer or read on for some tips to stop the rib abuse.

 How to prevent sore ribs while surfing

-Soft top surfboard – Learning to surf on a soft top surfboard is great for lots of reasons with one of them being the soft, spongy foam deck.
+Soft top surfboard – Learning to surf on a soft top surfboard is great for lots of reasons, one of them being the soft, spongy foam deck.
 Unlike fibreglass PU or epoxy surfboards, you get a nice soft surface for your ribs while you paddle.

-This can save you lots of discomfort while you learn to surf and is less dangerous for you and other surfers.
+This can save you a lot of discomforts when you’re learning to surf and is less dangerous for you and other surfers.

 Wetsuit top – Getting a wetsuit top to wear over your upper body in warmer climates is a surefire way of avoiding rib rash.
 Better yet you can save money on zinc and sunscreen by keeping your lower arms covered.